 Traversing through the myriad of security guidelines and directives can be bewildering—let us assist.
-SecuriGence has developed security policies, procedures, and guidelines based on many different forms of guidance, such as NIST 800 Series, DoD Instructions, Risk Management Framework (RMF), DoD directives such as TASKORDs and PLANORDs, and the ICD Series (need to check on exact name).
+SecuriGence has developed security policies, procedures, and guidelines based on many different forms of guidance, such as NIST 800 Series, DoD Instructions, Risk Management Framework (RMF), DoD directives such as TASKORDs and PLANORDs, and the ICD Series.
 We have utilized these guidelines, while integrating agency-specific guidance and requirements to produce effective solutions.
 SecuriGence also has experience managing agency programs such as Information Assurance Vulnerability Management (IAVM), Vulnerability Management System (VMS), and 8570 Workforce Improvement Program (WIP).

 Computer Network Defense

 The malicious actor attempting to exploit your information systems only has to be right once.
 While today’s IT capabilities have fundamentally transformed the way we operate, they have also increased our attack profile exponentially.
 SecuriGence has leveraged leading edge technology, such as next-generation firewalls (NGFW), big data SIEM solutions, and sandboxed virtual execution of code, to develop holistic, best-of-breed security stacks for our customers.
 Our staff are computer network defense experts, tackling the latest risks to information systems, such as advanced persistent threats (APTs), zero-day exploits, and insider threat.